ctrlplusb/easy-peasy/website/docs/docs/introduction/alternatives.md

 # Alternatives

 We aren't suggesting that Easy Peasy is _the_ state management solution for React.
 It's just one of the options.
-State management is a certainly a tricky subject within the React eco system.
+State management is certainly a tricky subject within the React eco system.
 There are a variety of options available to you.
 We don't want to encourage unhealthy competition and truly appreciate the various options available to the community.
 We therefore believe it is our